sathvik-spartan/Spring-Boot-Mastery/README.md

 Spring Boot remains one of the most powerful frameworks for Java developers.
 In 2025, it's essential for backend development due to:

-- ✅ Java’s continued popularity
+- Java’s Eternal popularity.
-- ✅ High demand for Spring Boot in enterprise systems
+- High demand for Spring Boot in enterprise systems.
-- ✅ Microservices and cloud-native development
+- Microservices and cloud-native development.
-- ✅ Fast development and rich ecosystem
+- Fast development and rich ecosystem.

 ---